crayburn18/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both loop through the entire array but .map automatically pushes changes into a new array without changing the original while .forEach changes the original array.

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes in other functions as callbacks, which are functions taken in as arguments to other functions.

 3. What is closure?

+When an inner function looks to an outer function for a variable.

 4. Describe the four rules of the 'this' keyword.

+Window binding is when the 'this' does not have an assigned value and returns the window.

+Implicit Binding is when the value is given when the function is invoked and you look to the left of the dot

+Explicit Binding is when the value is given when .call, .apply, or .bind is used

+New Binding is when you point the 'this' value to be bound to the new object being created

 5. Why do we need super() in an extended class?

+Because it passes in the constructor values from the parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.